City of Brampton Logo

 Voter FAQs

-Voting Day is Monday, October 24, 2022.
+Voting Day is Monday, October 26, 2026.

-The City of Brampton will also be holding Advance Voting days on October 7, 8, 9, 14, and 15, 2022.
+The City of Brampton will also have advance voting on October 9, 10, 11, 16, and 17, 2026.

-Voting hours on Advance Voting days are:
+Voting hours on advance voting days are:

-For the 2022 Brampton Municipal Election, voters will be able to vote anywhere within their ward on Voting Day (October 24).
+For the 2026 Brampton Municipal Election, voters will be able to vote anywhere within their ward on Voting Day (October 26).
 For advance voting, voters may vote at any advance voting location in the city.

-• a Canadian citizen;
+• are a Canadian citizen

-• at least 18 years old;
+• are at least 18 years old

-• not otherwise prohibited from voting.
+• are not otherwise prohibited from voting.

 The following cannot vote in a municipal election: